evaafi/sdk/docs/README.md

 );
 ```

-Thus, the methods that require ContractProvider as an argument will automatically get it and be able to make network requests.
+Thus, the methods that require ContractProvider as an argument automatically gets it enabling network requests.

 Then you need to synchronize the data: